Plattenbauten: Touching Rectangles in Space: Planar 3-Colorable Graphs

 Orientations of graphs with prescribed out-degrees have been studied e.g.~in~\cite{f-lspg-04}, there it is shown that the following necessary condition is also sufficient for the existence of an $\alpha$-orientation.
 For all~$W\subset V^\circ$ and~$S\subset U^\circ$ and~$X=W\cup S$

 Here~$E[X]$ and~$E[X,\ovl{X}]$ denote the set of edges induced by $X$, and the set of edges in the cut defined by~$X$, respectively.

 Inequality~\eqref{eqn:alpha} does not hold for all triangulations~$T$ and all~$X$.
-We next identify specific sets~$X$ violating the inequality, they are associated to certain badly behaving triangles, we call them \textit{babets}.
+We next identify specific sets~$X$ violating the inequality, they are associated to certain \textbf{ba}dly \textbf{be}having \textbf{t}riangle\textbf{s}, which we will call {babets} for short.
 In \cref{prop:babet} we then show that babets are the only obstructions for the validity of~\eqref{eqn:alpha}.

 Let~$\Delta$ be a separating triangle of~$T$ such that the faces of $T$ bounding~$\Delta$ from the outside are white.
 Let~$W$ be the set of vertices inside~$\Delta$ and let~$S$ be the collection of black triangles of~$T$ which have all vertices in~$W$.
 We claim that $X=W\cup S$ is violating~\eqref{eqn:alpha}.
 If~$|W| = k$ and~$|S|=s$, then $\sum_{x\in X}\alpha(x) = 2|W| + |S| = 2k + s$.
 The triangulation whose outer boundary is~$\Delta$ has~$2(k+3)-4$ triangles, half of them, i.e.,~$k+1$, are black and interior.
-The right side of~\eqref{eqn:alpha} is counting the number of incidences between~$W$ and black triangles.
+The right side of~\eqref{eqn:alpha} is counting the number of incidences between vertices of~$W$ and black triangles.
 Black triangles in~$\Delta$ have~$3(k+1)$ incidences in total.
-There are~$k+1 - s$ black triangles have an incidence with a corner of~$\Delta$ and 3 of them have incidences with two corners of~$\Delta$.
+There are~$k+1 - s$ black triangles which have an incidence with a corner of~$\Delta$ and 3 of them have incidences with two corners of~$\Delta$.
 Hence the value on the right side is $3(k+1) - (k+1-s) -3 = 2k + s -1$.
 This shows that the inequality is violated.
-A separating triangle~$\Delta$ of~$T$ with white touching triangles on the outside is a \emph{babet}.
+A separating triangle~$\Delta$ of~$T$ with white touching triangles on the outside is called \term{babet}.

 \begin{proposition} If~$T$ has no babet, then there is an orientation of~$H_T$ whose outdegrees are as prescribed by~$\alpha$. \end{proposition}

 Before we prove \cref{prop:babet} and \cref{thm:planar}, let us briefly summarize the procedure.